mayank-kumar03/Video-Wall/README.md

 # React + Vite

-This project is a frontend part ofMY YouTube, built using React.
+This project is a frontend part of MY YouTube, built using React.
 It mimics the core layout and features of MY YouTube's homepage, providing a clean and responsive user interface.